gommtz/agent-integration/README.md

 ```

 Step 6: Running the Application
 Once you've set up the environment and installed the required dependencies, you can run your application.
-The exact command will depend on your project, but typically it will be something like:

 ```bash
 python3 main.py